JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 - Git support is in Beta, works decently, but we have experienced some issues and some merge conflicts.
 Fixing merge conflicts doesn't work, we had to revert some changes.

 ### Oculus
 Does not work in enterprise mode for VR and unreal engine.
 Struggled to connect to the computer wirelessly in enterprise mode.
 All the following problems were solved when it was set to consumer mode.
+We managed to connect the headset to our PCs using a cable.
+When we tried to connect it to our PCs wirelessly, we could not get it to work on the Equinor internet, but we made it work on networks at home.

 ### HTC Vive
 Difficult to set up, need to set up the sensors.